silx-kit/silx/doc/source/install.rst

 +------------+--------------+---------------------+
 | `Linux`_   | 2.7, 3.4-3.7 | PyQt5.3+, PySide2   |
 +------------+--------------+---------------------+

+For the description of *silx* dependencies, see the Dependencies_ section.

 For all platforms, you can install *silx* with pip, see `Installing with pip`_.